-The depreciable amount of all fixed assets including capitalised leased assets, is depreciated on a straight line basis over their estimated useful lives to the Union commencing from the time the asset is held ready for use Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements
+The depreciable amount of all fixed assets including capitalised leased assets, is depreciated on a straight line basis over their estimated useful lives to the Union commencing from the time the asset is held ready for use.
+Leasehold improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lives of the improvements.

-The depreciation rates used for each class of assets are
+The depreciation rates used for each class of assets are:

-Class of Fixed Asset Depreciation Rate
+Depreciation Rate

-Buildings 2 50%
+2.50%

-Plant and equipment 5% - 40%
+5% - 40%

-Motor Vehicles 33 30%
+33.30%

-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date
+The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each reporting date.

-An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount
+An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.

-Gains and losses on disposal are determined by comparing proceeds with the carrying amount These gains or losses are included in the statement of comprehensive income
+Gains and losses on disposal are determined by comparing proceeds with the carrying amount.
+These gains or losses are included in the statement of comprehensive income.